Extension of algebroids Part I: The Construction: Sandglass sequences

 Moreover, as previously, let us again take the canonical lift $\chi \colon F \to A$, $X \mapsto (X, 0)$, but now acting on $E$ via the short exact sequence \eqref{eq:LieAlgVBsequence}.
 That is,

 By applying $\scD$ on both sides one recovers the definition of the basic connection on $F$ (making use of the fact that $\scD$ is a morphism of Lie algebroids).
 One also has

-where $\hat\chi\colon A \to E$ is the canonical projection on $E$, in fact it is naturally the retro-splitting of $\chi$; recall that those are uniquely defined by $\hat\chi \circ \hat\iota = \rm{id}_E$ and
+where $\hat\chi\colon A \to E$ is the canonical projection on $E$, in fact it is naturally the retro-splitting of $\chi$; recall that those are uniquely defined by $\hat\chi \circ \hat\iota = {\rm id}_E$ and

-Since $\psi$ is not a morphism of anchored vector bundles, one achieves $\basicc$ as a nontrivial $E$-connection on $F$, additionally to the typical construction of $\nabla$.
+Since $\psi$ is not a morphism of anchored vector bundles, one achieves $\basicc$ as a nontrivial $E$-connection on $F$, additionally to the typical construction of $\nabla$. {Actually, we can write $\psi = \scD - K \circ \hat\chi$ as a perturbance of $\scD$, which is also linked to the minimal coupling in physics}.
 If $\psi$ is a morphism of anchored vector bundles, then $\basicc$ is trivial as one expects; however, $\basicc$ is certainly flat by assumption, while we have for the curvature $R_\chi$ of $\chi$ that

 In particular, while $R_\chi$ is not in the kernel of $\psi$ in general because $\psi$ is not a morphism of algebroids, we have

 which we already knew because $\chi$ is also a splitting of \eqref{eq:TheShortExactSequence} which \textit{is} a short exact sequence of Lie algebroids.
 Therefore, if $\nabla^\zeta$ is flat, then it describes a Lie algebroid morphism embedding $F$ into $A$; as usual, the existence of a flat splitting of \eqref{eq:TheShortExactSequence} is locally given.